-You can’t just pick up any old device however - it must have the blue circular NF logo on it, which is the French equivalent of the BSI kite mark in the UK.
+Note that the device you carry with you must have the blue circular NF logo on it, which is the French equivalent of the BSI kite mark in the UK.

 If you are travelling in France with children under the age of 10, they must be in an approved child seat.
 They cannot travel in the front seat of a vehicle unless there is no rear seat in the car, or the back seat is already occupied with children under 10.